segni-tafesse/ethio_agri_smart/lib/data/Earth-Pea.md

 Just be careful not to eat too many Earth Peas, as they can be toxic if consumed in large amounts over a long period.
 # Pruning
 Pruning in Earth Pea is the process of cutting or removing certain parts of the plant to encourage better growth and productivity.
 This can involve trimming back excessive foliage, removing dead or damaged leaves, or cutting off certain branches to improve air circulation and sunlight exposure.
 Pruning helps the plant to focus its energy on producing healthy pods and prevents overcrowding or disease.
+## What time is best for  pruning of Earth pea?
+The best time for pruning earth pea plants is typically in the early spring or late winter, before new growth begins.
+This allows for the removal of any dead or damaged branches and encourages healthy new growth.
+It is important to prune earth pea plants carefully, as they can be sensitive to excessive pruning.
 # Crop Distances
 the Earth pea plant, also known as Lathyrus sativus, a fascinating legume with its own unique requirements for sowing!
 When it comes to sowing Earth pea seeds, it's important to consider the optimal spacing to ensure healthy growth and development of the plants.